thien-do/typed-tailwind/README.md

     ```
 - Use a build plugin to handle all the works at compile time.
 It does not exist yet but is [planned](https://github.com/dvkndn/typed-tailwind/issues/1).

+### The generated code style doesn't match ours.
+Can I reformat it?

+Yes.
+The generated code should be checked into your source control so you can (and should) format it with your code formatter.
+In other words, just judge it as your own source code.

 ### Is there a CLI?

 It's [planned](https://github.com/dvkndn/typed-tailwind/issues/3).